MirruK/city-bike-app/README.md

 # README

-This is a fullstack application that shows information about city bikes in the Helsinki city-area.
+This is a fullstack application that shows information about city-bike stations and journeys in Helsinki.

-The project idea was made by Solita as their dev academy pre-assignment.
+This project is for the Solita dev academy pre-assignment.

 ## Build steps:
 ### DEPENDENCIES: